- Restrictions

 - For a video walkthrough, see How to set up Security Scan Policies in GitLab.

-- For an overview, see Enforcing scan execution policies on projects with no GitLab CI/CD configuration.
+- Learn more about enforcing scan execution policies on projects with no GitLab CI/CD configuration.

 Restrictions